celinevo/celinevo/README.md

 # How old are you?
 I am 22 years old.

-# Where are you living?
+# Where do you live?
 I live in Nürnberg.

 # How are your pets called?